-    This list of businesses that need local SEO includes everything from hairdressers to mechanics to pet sitters to restaurants to general contractors and roofers, and really every localized type of small to medium business in between.
+This list of businesses that need local SEO includes everything from hairdressers to mechanics to pet sitters to restaurants to lawyer SEO and roofer SEO, and really every localized type of small to medium business in between.

 Furthermore, even large national or international businesses or corporations can require local SEO if they have specific physical locations – think franchise businesses or large chain stores with many locations that people might be looking for or similar organizations.

 So, as you can see, a variety of types of businesses could use local SEO or localized SEO, at least for some aspects of their business.